The gang problem in the United States has remained stubbornly persistent over the past decade. Here are the facts:

 The consequences of gangs — and the burdens placed on the law enforcement and health systems in our communities — are significant.
 Homicide is the second-leading cause of death for American adolescents and young adults: an average of 13 deaths every day among 15- to 24-year-olds.
 However, the number of violent deaths tells only part of the story.
 More than 700,000 young people are treated in emergency departments in the U.S. for assault-related injuries every year.

-Although kids in gangs are far more likely than kids not involved in gangs to be both victims and perpetrators of violence, the risks go far beyond crime and violence.
+Although kids in gangs are far more likely than kids not involved in gangs to be both victims of and those committing violence, the risks go far beyond crime and violence.
 Gang-involved youth are more likely to engage in substance abuse and high-risk sexual behavior and to experience a wide range of potentially long-term health and social consequences, including school dropout, teen parenthood, family problems and unstable employment.

 Local, state and federal budgets — in public health, criminal justice, education and community services — currently address the aftermath of gang-joining.
 But because the large majority of youth who join a gang do so at a very early age (between the ages of 11 and 15 ), early prevention is key.